Pierre Barrois: Spain

 Ruffin's division was in reserve at the Battle of Medellín on 29 March 1809.
 Late on 27 July at the Battle of Talavera, Victor ordered Ruffin's division to make a night attack on the British position.
 Only the 9th Light succeeded in reaching the crest of the hill, only to be driven off.
-The 24th and 96th Line got lost in the dark.
+The 24th and 96th lines got lost in the dark.
 Early in the morning of 28 July, Ruffin's division attacked again and was badly mauled, losing 1,300 men.
 In the afternoon, Ruffin's division advanced on the extreme right flank and was attacked by cavalry.
-The 1st Light Dragoons of the King's German Legion became disordered after riding into a hidden gully, then attacked the 24th Line which was formed in square.
+The 1st Light Dragoons of the King's German Legion became disordered after riding into a hidden gully, then attacked the 24th Line which was formed in a square.
 The Germans were easily driven off.
 Barrois was appointed Baron of the Empire on 24 February 1809.

 Barrois served at the Siege of Cádiz in 1810.
 He fought at the Battle of Barrosa on 5 March 1811 and took command of the division after Ruffin was fatally wounded and captured.
 He was promoted general of division on 27 July 1811.
 On 28 October 1811, a British force under Rowland Hill surprised and mauled one of Jean-Baptiste Girard's brigades at the Battle of Arroyo dos Molinos.
 For this minor disaster, Girard was disgraced and replaced in command of the division by Barrois.
 The division consisted of the 34th, 40th, 64th and 88th Line Infantry Regiments, of which the first two were involved in the debacle.
 Barrois' division took part in the Siege of Tarifa in December 1811.
 During the approach march, Francisco Ballesteros and 2,000 Spaniards attacked the French, but Barrois drove them off.

 In a 3 March 1812 report, Barrois commanded the 2nd Division of the Army of the South, with 225 officers and 7,551 rank and file.
 The 1st Brigade was led by Louis Victorin Cassagne and included the 16th Light and 8th Line Infantry Regiments.
 The 2nd Brigade was directed by Jean-Jacques Avril and consisted of the 51st and 54th Line Infantry Regiments.
 All regiments had three battalions and the divisional headquarters was at Puerto Real near Cádiz.
 In July 1812, Barrois' division was sent to reinforce Jean-Baptiste Drouet, comte d'Erlon, who was threatened by Hill's corps.
 There was a back-and-forth campaign with no battle in which the division participated.
 Told to report to Vilnius, he arrived after the end of the French invasion of Russia.